chiefbiiko/fs-plug/readme.md

   timeout: 500 // max number of ms to wait for initial bytes when consuming
   passphrase: undefined // if buffer or string require this passphrase for every request
-  whitelist: undefined // string[] seed the plug's whitelist with these file paths }
+  whitelist: undefined // string[] seed the plug's whitelist with these file paths
+  interval: 250 // emit interval for the bytes-supplied and bytes-consumed events }
 ```